sitewards/jiralerts/README.md

 # jiralerts

+## WARNING

+This is the "canonical" branch for this repositroy.
+However, it is not well supported nor stable.
+The goal is to get all changes on this branch into upstream, or fork it "officially".
+However, this serves a suitabe base in the mean time

+## README

 This is a basic JIRA integration for Alertmanager.
 It receives Alertmanager webhook messages and files labeled issues for it.
 If an alert stops firing or starts firing again, tickets are closed or reopened.